 Without testicles, they cannot get testicular cancer.

-Unaltered cats engage in fighting and mating behavior, which increases the risk of contracting Feline Leukemia and Feline Immunodeficiency Disease.
+Unaltered cats engage in fighting and mating behavior, which increases the risk of contracting Feline Leukemia Virus (FeLV) and Feline Immunodeficiency Virus (FIV).

 To be clear, I do NOT test my colony for FeLV or FIV unless there is a valid reason for it, such as illness that isn’t responding to treatment.